ishtms/learn-nodejs-hard-way/Readme.md

 One thing to note is that we used string substitution `%s` instead of template literals.
 When passing a string to one of the methods of the `console` object that accepts a string, you may use these substitution strings:

 - `%o` or `%O`: Outputs a JavaScript object.
 Clicking the object name opens more information about it in the inspector (browser).
-- `%d` or `%i`: Outputs an integer.
+- `%d`: Outputs an integer.
 Number formatting is supported.
+For example, `console.log("Foo %d", 1)` will output the number as an number (will retain floating point value).
-For example, `console.log("Foo %.2d", 1.1)` will output the number as two significant figures with a leading 0: `Foo 01`.
+- `%i`: Outputs an integer.
+Number formatting is supported.
+For example, `console.log("Foo %i", 1.1)` will output the number as an integer (will truncate the floating point value).
 - `%s`: Outputs a string.
 - `%f`: Outputs a floating-point value.
 Formatting is supported.
 For example, `console.log("Foo %.2f", 1.1)` will output the number to 2 decimal places: `Foo 1.10`.